 - We are in regular communication with our staff through email updates, but we are also staying in touch remotely through conference calls and online meetings.
 Our clinical staff are also in touch regularly regarding each of their patients.

 - If you are unable to access food or other resources to keep you safe and healthy at home, please scroll down for a list of helpful resources.

-- We are expanding our Telehealth program, which means that we may be able to provide additional support to a larger number of high-risk patients while on services through our sophisticated remote monitoring system.
+- We have expanded our Telehealth program, which means that we may be able to provide additional support to a larger number of high-risk patients while on services through our sophisticated remote monitoring system.
 This is a free service for our patients.
 Click here if you’d like to learn how Telehealth provides significant benefits for our patients.

-We are continuing to monitor the COVID-19 situation very closely.
+We continue to monitor the COVID-19 situation very closely.
 Our thanks to everyone for taking significant steps to help stop the spread of COVID-19.
-We understand that the recent changes in our lives are outside of our control, such as restaurant, business, and school closings, but our collective efforts and support of one another will help us weather this health crisis.
+We understand that the changes in our lives have been outside of our control, but our collective efforts and support of one another has helped us weather this health crisis.

 Please see below for additional information and local resources.
 If you know of a resource that you would like us to add to our list, please email [email protected].

 The easiest way to schedule a COVID-19 test is via the NH state registration site.
 Click here to register for your test.